LeoRangel/leorangel-website/README.md

 - Infinite scroll implemented using **IntersectionObserver** with incremental fetching via `/api/posts`.
 - Internal API (`route.ts`) runs the GraphQL query using `first` and `after` parameters for pagination control.
 - Error handling and loading state (skeleton) are handled on the client side.

+## 🧱 Component Structure

+This project follows an Atomic Design-inspired structure to organize components by responsibility and reusability.

+### 📁 `/components`

+- **/ui/**
+  Reusable visual components from the `shadcn/ui` library (e.g., Button, Card, Avatar).
+These are low-level UI elements used throughout the app.

+- **/atoms/**
+  The smallest building blocks of the UI.
+These include text elements, icons, theme toggles, or basic wrappers.
+Usually built on top of `/ui` components.

+- **/molecules/**
+  Combinations of atoms that form slightly more complex UI components (e.g., PostCard, ProjectCard).

+- **/organisms/**
+  Larger components made of multiple molecules and atoms, like the Header, Footer, or Navigation.

+- **/templates/**
+  Page-level layouts or template sections.
+Each template may have its own `/components/` folder for logic or UI specific to that page.

+### 📁 `/providers`

+Global providers (e.g., `ThemeProvider`) that manage global context, themes, or app-wide state.
+These are not visual components and are placed separately from the UI structure.

+---

+This structure improves scalability, encourages reusability, and keeps the project maintainable as it grows.